anushri-sharma/Google-IT-Support-Certificate/Course 3 -Operating Systems and You: Becoming a Power User/Module 5 -  Process Management/README.md

 **Client/Server runtime subsystem**: System that handles running Windows GUI and Command line

-Environment: Whatever seings or variables a child process inherits from the parent’s process
+**Environment**: Whatever seings or variables a child process inherits from the parent’s process

 Multilingual user interface: Interface that oers and support dierent languages